xalvarez/ansible-ubuntu-setup/README.md

 This repository contains an Ansible playbook whose aim is to save time setting up Ubuntu machines.

+As this is a personal project and setting up a machine is quite subjective, in general I don't intent to accept pull requests which add new features.

 ## Requirements

 Only [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) is